ONEARMY/community-platform/CONTRIBUTING.md

 Our main technologies are [React Router 7](./docs/react-router-7.md) and [Supabase](./docs/supabase.md) We try to document some important [Technical Decisions](./docs/technical-decisions.md).

+UI components are being gradually migrated from `packages/components` (theme-ui) to a new [shadcn/Base UI + Tailwind CSS v4 library](./src/components/ui/README.md) — see that README for which library to use for new work.

 ## 🏠 Project Structure

 - **`src`**